Published: January 29, 2019 | Last Updated: January 2020

 Blue Water Vets (And Families) Are Officially Eligible for Compensation

-If you suffered symptoms from Agent Orange, the United States Court of Appeals for Veterans ruled on January 29, 2019, that the VA must include at sea vets for Agent Orange compensation.
+If you suffered symptoms from the Agent Orange defoliant, the United States Court of Appeals for Veterans ruled on January 29, 2019, that the VA must include at sea vets for Agent Orange benefits and compensation.
 On March 26, 2019, the VA Secretary announced he recommends against pursuing an appeal.
 On June 25, 2019, the Blue Water Navy Vietnam Veterans Act of 2019 was signed into law.
 In January 2020, the VA began processing these Blue Water claims.

 On July 1, 2019, in response, the VA Secretary Robert Wilkie issued a stay of blue water veterans’ claims and existing appeals until January 2020.